snowman-repos/book/project_managers/README.md

 The more you can test and sort of skew your perception for what is typical on the web, the better.
 4k displays hooked up to 100Mbps connections can make one extremely unsympathetic.

+Tim Kadlec adds a word on performance planning:

+I think having a performance budget in place should now be a given on any project.
+We’ve proven pretty conclusively through a hundred and one case studies that performance matters.
+And over the last year or so, we’ve really seen a lot of great tools emerge to help track and enforce performance budgets.
+There’s not really a good excuse for not using one any more.

+It’s clear that in the four years since Ethan Marcotte’s Responsive Web Design article the diversity of screen sizes, network connection speeds and input methods has only increased.
+New web projects should presume visitors will be using anything from a watch up to a big screen desktop display, and from being offline, through to GPRS, 3G and fast broadband.

+Will it take more time to design and build for those constraints?
+Yes, it most likely will.
+If Internet Explorer is brave enough to ask to be your default browser, you can be brave enough to tell your client they need to build responsively.

 ### Version Control

  a revision control system enables you to keep track of changes, revert anything that breaks, and keep rolling backups of your project.